ooddle

 The feedback loop is invisible

-Most habits give you fast feedback.
+Many habits give you fast feedback.
 You feel stronger after a workout.
 You sleep better after the no-snooze week.
 Meditation feedback is slow and subtle.
-By the time you would feel it, most beginners have quit.
+By the time you would feel it, many beginners have quit.
 Without an interim feedback signal, the habit cannot survive the early weeks.

 It is presented as solo and silent